jberkenbilt/qfs/README.md

 # TODO

-* Fix `:read:` to be relative to the file containing the directive.
-This makes it possible to download the latest filters from the repository when performing a pull operation.
 * Come up with an interface that allows us to use the `traverse` logic for traversing the repository as well.